 The Problem With Air Pressure

-Air pressure is one of those topics that students nominally know something about from everyday life and have almost always misconceived.
-The documented misconceptions are a long list: air is “empty” (nothing in it), air is weightless, air only exerts pressure when it moves (like wind), a vacuum “sucks” rather than being a region where surrounding air pushes in, and pressure increases with height rather than decreasing.
+Air pressure is one of those topics that students nominally know something about from everyday life while still using explanations that conflict with the physics.
+The education literature documents recurring ideas such as: air is “empty” (nothing in it), air is weightless, air only exerts pressure when it moves (like wind), a vacuum “sucks” rather than being a region where surrounding air pushes in, and pressure increases with height rather than decreasing.

 Some of these misconceptions are stubborn precisely because everyday experience seems to support them.
 Air does not feel like it has weight.
 A vacuum cleaner does feel like it is pulling.
 The atmosphere, experienced from inside it, does not announce itself as a pressure source.